-- DOH will utilize funding to support a contract with Pafford Emergency Medical Services for continued clinical staffing support due to continued effects of the COVID-19 pandemic. - Anticipated timeline: 07/01/2022 03/31/2025 - Primary delivery mechanisms and partners: Contract with Pafford Emergency Medical Services to provide emergency medical care in the USVI. - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.
+- DOH will utilize funding to support a contract with Pafford Emergency Medical Services for continued clinical staffing support due to continued effects of the COVID-19 pandemic. - Anticipated timeline: 07/01/2022 02/28/2023 - Primary delivery mechanisms and partners: N/A Revenue Replacement - Website: N/A - This is not an infrastructure project and as such does not address climate change and/or advance the Justice40 initiative.